PipedreamHQ/docs/docs/notebook/README.md

 ### Source

 Every workflow begin with a single [**source**](/notebook/sources/).
-Sources are the interface we give you to send data to a pipeline.
+Sources are the interface we give you to send data to a workflow.
 For example, you can create a [webhook source](/notebook/sources/#webhook-sources) to accept data from a Stripe webhooks.
 We give you a URL that you add to your Stripe settings:

 <div>
 <img alt="New source URL" src="./images/new-pipeline-url.png">